RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 The Redis Enterprise Operator can be installed into a single project (namespace) as follows:

-### Step 1: Login
+### Step 1: Log in

+The operator is deployed into a project namespace.
+As such, you just need an account with sufficient access to your project or the ability to create a new project.

-1. Log in to your OpenShift account as a super admin.
+1. Log in to your OpenShift account.
 1. If you don't current have a project available for deployment, navigate to **Projects** in the left navigation and selet **Create Project**.